-- (i) Government is responsible for setting up infrastructure like satellite freight cities with multi-modal transport, cargoterminals, cold storage centres, automatic storage and retrieval systems, mechanized transport of cargo, dedicated express cargo terminals with airside and city side openings, computerization and automation etc. - (ii) Government envisages development of efficient electronic data interchange systems to be linked amongst all stakeholders in the trade. - (iii) Private sector participation in cargo handling is encouraged. - (iv) It is proposed by government to have air cargo complexes and dedicated express cargo terminals (with airside and city-side openings) at all major airports.
+(1) Government is responsible for setting up infrastructure like satellite freight cities with multi-modal transport, cargo terminals, cold storage centres, automatic storage and retrieval systems, mechanized transport of cargo, dedicated express cargo terminals with airside and city side openings, computerization and automation etc.

+- (2) Government envisages development of efficient electronic data interchange systems to be linked amongst all stakeholders in the trade. - (3) Private sector participation in cargo handling is encouraged. - (4) It is proposed by government to have air cargo complexes and dedicated express cargo terminals (with airside and city-side openings) at all major airports.

-10.4 AIR-TRAFFIC CONTROL (ATC):
+10.4 Air-Traffic Control (ATC):

 The ATC is marked by Government Officials at all airports.
 It promotes the safe orderly and fast movement of aircraft operating in the air or on an airport surface by providing rules, procedures, and information and advisory services to pilots.
 Safety is principally a matter of preventing collisions with other aircraft, obstructions, and the ground; assisting aircraft in avoiding hazardous weather, assuring that aircraft do not operate in airspace where operations are prohibited, and assisting aircraft in distress.
-Orderly and expeditious flow assures the efficiency of aircraft in distress.
-Orderly and expeditious flow assures the efficiency of aircraft operations along the routes selected by the operator.
+Orderly and expeditious fl;ow assures the efficiency of aircraft operations along the routes selected by the operator.
 It is provided through the equitable allocation of system resources to individual flights.
 In the United States, air traffic control (ATC) is the product of the National Airspace System (NAS), comprising airspace, air navigation facilities and equipment, airports and landing areas, aeronautical charts, information, and publications, rules, regulations and procedures, technical information and personnel.